Quansight/Quansight-website/apps/labs/posts/pep-517-build-system-popularity.md

 dependency unnecessarily](https://github.com/pypa/setuptools/commit/f7d30a9529378cf69054b5176249e5457aaf640a).

 Finally, we can look at the popularity of different plugins for the hatchling, pdm, poetry and setuptools.
-VCS versioning plugins were the most popular, with `setuptools_scm` being used by approximately 8% of all packages, and `hatch-vcs` by over a hundred projects.
+Plugins obtaining the version from a Version Control System (such as git) were the most popular, with `setuptools_scm` being used by approximately 8% of all packages, and `hatch-vcs` by over a hundred projects.
 There were also other plugins serving the same purpose, such as `versioneer`,